Codeinwp/themeisle-companion/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enhances ThemeIsle's themes with extra functionality.
+Enhance your website with extra functionality through modules like: social media share buttons & icons, reporting, analytics(upcoming), security(upcoming) and caching(upcoming).

 == Description ==

-Extend your theme functionality with <a href="https://themeisle.com/plugins/orbit-fox-companion/" rel="nofollow">Orbit Fox Companion</a> with various modules for sharing, reporting, analytics(upcoming), security(upcoming) and caching(upcoming).
+Extend your theme functionality with <a href="https://themeisle.com/plugins/orbit-fox-companion/" rel="nofollow">Orbit Fox Companion</a> with various modules like Social Media Share Buttons & Icons, reporting, analytics(upcoming), security(upcoming) and caching(upcoming).

 This is an easy-to-use WordPress plugin with features that are loaded only if you need them or they are compatible with your current WordPress theme and plugins.